-It’s winter in Hawaii.
-And while we are by no means complaining, Hawaii weather is cool at night, in the 60’s, even at the beach.
+It is winter in Hawaii and some places are expecting very heavy snow.
+No joke.
+And while we are by no means complaining, as Hawaii weather in winter generally is cool at night, in the ’60s, even at the beach.
 So what does this mean for your Hawaii vacation and the best time to visit Hawaii?
-See our tips below.
+See what’s going on today, and our tips below.

 Beat of Hawaii Tip #1: Check NOAA Hawaii radar daily.
-When we go out during any questionable weather, we always use NOAA’s Hawaii radar, which is typically reliable and very useful in planning our day.
+When we go out during any questionable weather, we always use NOAA’s Hawaii radar.
+It has just been refreshed as a state-wide mosaic display and is generally reliable and useful in planning our day.

 Rain here, of course, is considered a blessing, and is what keeps Hawaii beautiful, fills the reservoirs, and provides the rainbows we all love.
 At Beat of Hawaii’s headquarters here in up-country Kauai, we can get as much as 100 inches of rain annually.